marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     ```http
     GET http://localhost:7071/api/HelloWorldHttpTrigger
     ```

 ## 2. Defining a third-party REST API

 In this exercise, you’ll declare a new interface that represents the *service contract* of a third-party API.
 You will also enable dependency injection to allow the Azure Functions runtime to automatically supply instances of this interface to your function.

 ### Overview

-To make it easy for you to test third-party APIs, you will use [Httpbin.org](http://httpbin.org/) which hosts a simple public API specifically designed to test your HTTP clients.
+To make it easy for you to test third-party APIs, you will use [Httpbin.org](http://httpbin.org/) which hosts a basic public API specifically designed to test your HTTP clients.
 Specifically, its `POST /post` and `GET /status` operations will help you inspect HTTP queries and test various success or failure conditions.

 For instance, using the `GET /status` operation allows to control the HTTP response code of a fictitious third-party API.
 Please, ensure the following call returns a `200` success code.